zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2015_infovis_weaver.md

 - quinan
 - meyer

-journal: IEEE Transactions on Visualization and Computer Graphics (InfoVis ’15), to appear
+journal: IEEE Transactions on Visualization and Computer Graphics (InfoVis ’15), vol. 22, no. 1, pp. 389-398
-year: 2015
+year: 2016
 # Add things like "Best Paper Award at InfoVis 2099, selected out of 4000 submissions"
 award: